Waqar-743/Time-Table-Clash-Detector/cpp-logic-reference/README.md

 | Clash Detection | `clash_logic.cpp` | `utils.ts` |
 | Data Formatting | `data_formatter.cpp` | `App.tsx` (fetch/add logic) |

 **Note:** The application uses TypeScript for execution.
 This folder can be safely deleted without affecting the application's functionality.
+The C++ logic here has been simplified to the most basic level (using `int` instead of `bool`, manual loops, and no classes) for maximum clarity.